NoxHarmonium/unity-tools/README.md

 UnityAgent - A Unity REST API Client
 ------------------------------------

-I really liked the style of the REST client that I use in Node.js called [SuperAgent](http://visionmedia.github.io/superagent/) so I took heavy insperation from it.
+I really liked the style of the REST client that I use in Node.js called [SuperAgent](http://visionmedia.github.io/superagent/) so I took heavy inspiration from it.

 I have used UnityTasks to implement all the functionality so it is easy to compose API tasks.

-I am still searching for a good JSON library that works well with Unity and when I do I'll integrate it seemlessly with UnityAgent.
-For now you can only send and recieve string data.
+I am still searching for a good JSON library that works well with Unity and when I do I'll integrate it seamlessly with UnityAgent.
+For now you can only send and receive string data.

 #### Simple Gets
 ```c#